alkismavridis/mathasm/README.md

 Moving on.
 Every theory has its own symbols, so one is free to define as many as needed.
 MathAsm does not define any symbol.
 MathAsm does not care about your theory specifics.
 Your theory will define its own symbols.

-Oh, and the most important on symbols:
+Oh, and the golden rule of symbols:
 For MathAsm, symbols have **no meaning**, **no internal functionality** and are considered **all equal**.